iss-gal/flask-app/README.md

 # Flask-app

 This is a simple flask docker image to play with it.
-It is making use of
+It was made with

 - [Flask](https://flask.palletsprojects.com)
 - [CSS styling with Bulma](https://bulma.io/)